Infineon/regmock-rs/README.md

 > Mock registers of embedded targets on host machines in Rust 🦀.

+> [!CAUTION]
+> This crate is WIP and all APIs are subject to change.

 Made for PACs generated with [svd2pac](https://github.com/Infineon/svd2pac).

 ## Features ⚙️